Putuarya28/milestones1-module1/readme.md

 - Applied of some different font family to enchanced style using a futuristic concept

 ### Google Fonts
-Raleway font family is imported from Google Fonts for use throughout the website.
+Audiowide, Goldman, Syncopate and Saria font family are imported from Google Fonts for use throughout the website.

 ### Github Pages
 https://putuarya28.github.io/milestones1-module1/